plone/documentation/old-reference-manuals/zope_secrets/security.rst

       owned by a user, we raise ``Unauthorized`` if the owner does not have any of the required roles.
-    * If the execution context has proxy roles, these are allowed to be used to validate access intead of the user's actual roles.
+    * If the execution context has proxy roles, these are allowed to be used to validate access instead of the user's actual roles.
     * Otherwise, call ``user.allowed()`` to validate access and either return true or raise ``Unauthorized``.